-- The employee's/retiree's legal spouse.
-The marriage must be recognized as legal in the Commonwealth of Virginia. - The employee's/retiree's children.
-Under the health benefits program, the following eligible children may be covered to the end of the calendar year in which they turn age 26, the Plan's limiting age (the age requirement is waived for adult incapacitated children): - Natural children. - Adopted children, and children placed for adoption. - Stepchildren.
-A stepchild is the natural or legally adopted child of your legal spouse.
-Such marriage must be recognized by the Commonwealth of Virginia. - Other children.
-An unmarried child in which a court has issued a final order naming the employee/retiree (and/or the employee's/retiree's legal spouse) to assume sole permanent custody.
-The principal place of residence is with the employee/retiree, the child is a member of the employee's/retiree's household, the child receives more than one-half of his or her support from the employee/retiree, the custody was awarded prior to the child's 18th birthday, and the custody is not shared between anyone other than the employee and the employee's legal spouse
+- An unmarried child in which a court has issued a final order naming the employee/retiree (and/or the employee's/retiree's legal spouse) to assume sole permanent custody, if the following are met: - The principal place of residence is with the employee/retiree; - The child is a member of the employee's/retiree's household; - The child receives more than one-half of his or her support from the employee/retiree; - The custody was awarded prior to the child's 18th birthday; and - The custody is not shared between anyone other than the employee and the employee's legal spouse. - Documentation required: - Photocopy of the Final Court Order granting sole permanent custody with the presiding judge's signature.

-- Exception for Grandchildren: If the employee (or employee's legal spouse) shares custody of their grandchild with their dependent who is under the age of 18 (and is the parent of the grandchild), then the grandchild may also be covered if: - the grandchild, the minor dependent (who is the parent), and the employee's legal spouse (if applicable) all live in the same household as the employee; - both dependents are unmarried; - o both dependents receive over one-half of their support from the employee; - the custody is not shared between anyone other than the employee , the employee's legal spouse and their minor dependent.

-The minor dependent must meet all of the eligibility requirements of a dependent child.
-Once the minor dependent turns 18, the employee or employee's legal spouse (if applicable) must receive sole custody of the grandchild for the child to remain eligible.

-- Incapacitated dependents.
-Adult children who are incapacitated due to a physical or mental health condition, as long as the child was covered by your Health Plan and the incapacitation existed prior to the termination of coverage due to the child attaining the Plan's limiting age.
-You must make written application, along with proof of incapacitation, prior to the child reaching the Plan's limiting age.
+- Exception for Grandchildren - If the employee (or employee's legal spouse) shares custody of their grandchild with their dependent who is under the age of 18 (and is the parent of the grandchild), then the grandchild may also be covered if: - the grandchild, the minor dependent (who is the parent), and the employee's legal spouse (if applicable) all live in the same household as the employee; - both dependents are unmarried; - both dependents receive over one-half of their support from the employee; - the custody is not shared between anyone other than the employee, the employee's legal spouse and their minor dependent. - The minor dependent must meet all of the eligibility requirements of a dependent child.
+Once the minor dependent turns 18, the employee or employee's legal spouse (if applicable) must receive sole custody of the grandchild for the child to remain eligible. - o Documentation required: - Photocopy of the grandchild's birth certificate showing the name of the minor dependent as the parent of the grandchild - Photocopy of the birth certificate (or adoptive agreement) for the minor dependent showing the name of the employee; and - Photocopy of the Final Court Order with the presiding judge's signature - Adult incapacitated dependents - Adult children who are incapacitated due to a physical or mental health condition, as long as the child was covered by your Health Plan and the incapacitation existed prior to the termination of coverage due to the child attaining the Plan's limiting age.
+The employee must make written application, along with proof of incapacitation, prior to the child reaching the Plan's limiting age.
 Such extension of coverage must be approved by your Health Plan and is subject to periodic review.
 Should your Health Plan find that the child no longer meets the criteria for coverage as an incapacitated child, the child's coverage will be terminated at the end of the month following notification from your Health Plan to the enrollee.
-The child must live with you full-time as a member of your household, not be married, and be dependent upon you for financial support.
-In the cases where the natural or adoptive parents are living apart, living with the other parent will satisfy the condition of living with you.
-Furthermore, the support test is met if either you or the other parent or combination of the employee and other parent provide more than one-half of the child's financial support. - Adult incapacitated children of new employees who have been continuously incapacitated may also be covered, provided that: - The enrollment form is submitted within 30 days of hire; - The child has been covered continuously as an incapacitated dependent on a parent's group employer coverage since the incapacitation first occurred, or as a Medicaid/Medicare recipient; (Note: supporting documentation must be submitted); - The incapacitation commenced prior to the child attaining the limiting age of your Health Plan; and - The enrollment form must be accompanied by a letter from a physician explaining the nature of the incapacitation and date of onset, and certifying that the dependent is not capable of financial self-support.
-This extension of coverage must be approved by the Health Plan in which the employee or spouse is enrolled; and other Medical certification and eligibility documentation is provided as needed.